Tag: Shalom

 ※Prayer※

-Lord, let shalom inside us and fill us.
+Lord, let shalom rest inside us and fill us.
 May we be instruments of your shalom in the world.
 Amen.

 • Just Breathe